Riemann sphere: As a sphere

+The inverses of these two stereographic projections are maps from the complex plane to the sphere.
+The first inverse covers the sphere except the point $(0, 0, 1)$, and the second covers the sphere except the point $(0, 0, -1)$.
+The two complex planes, that are the domains of these maps, are identified differently with the plane $z = 0$, because an orientation-reversal is necessary to maintain consistent orientation on the sphere.

 The transition maps between $\zeta$-coordinates and $\xi$-coordinates are obtained by composing one projection with the inverse of the other.
 They turn out to be $\zeta = 1 / \xi$ and $\xi = 1 / \zeta$, as described above.
 Thus the unit sphere is diffeomorphic to the Riemann sphere.

 Under this diffeomorphism, the unit circle in the $\zeta$-chart, the unit circle in the $\xi$-chart, and the equator of the unit sphere are all identified.
 The unit disk $|\zeta| < 1$ is identified with the southern hemisphere $z < 0$, while the unit disk $|\xi| < 1$ is identified with the northern hemisphere $z > 0$.

 Metric

 A Riemann surface does not come equipped with any particular Riemannian metric.
 The Riemann surface's conformal structure does, however, determine a class of metrics: all those whose subordinate conformal structure is the given one.
 In more detail: The complex structure of the Riemann surface does uniquely determine a metric up to conformal equivalence.
 (Two metrics are said to be conformally equivalent if they differ by multiplication by a positive smooth function.)
 Conversely, any metric on an oriented surface uniquely determines a complex structure, which depends on the metric only up to conformal equivalence.
 Complex structures on an oriented surface are therefore in one-to-one correspondence with conformal classes of metrics on that surface.

 Within a given conformal class, one can use conformal symmetry to find a representative metric with convenient properties.
 In particular, there is always a complete metric with constant curvature in any given conformal class.